ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 /home/ilya.shpigor/.bash_profile
 ```

-The pipeline passes the `find` output to the `grep` utility input.
-Then `grep` prints only the filenames where the pattern "bash" occurs.
+The pipeline receives text data from the `find` utility.
+Then it transfers these data to the `grep` utility.
+Finally, `grep` prints the filenames where the pattern "bash" occurs.

 The `-exec` action behaves in another way.
+No text data is transferred in this case.
+The `find` interpreter constructs a program call using the `find` results.
+It passes the paths of found files and directories to the program.
+These paths are not plain text.

-When `find` passes its results to the `-exec` command, it constructs a utility call.
-The utility receives the names of found files and directories.
-You can get the same behavior when using the pipeline.
-Just apply the `xargs` utility for that.
+You can get the `-exec` action behavior when using the pipeline.
+Call the `xargs` utility for that.

-Let's change our command with `find` and `grep`.
-Now we pass the text to the input stream of the `grep` utility.
-Then it filters found filenames.
-Instead of that, we want to filter the contents of the files.
-In this case, the `grep` utility should receive filenames via command-line parameters.
-The `xargs` utility does this job:
+Here is an example.
+Suppose that you want to find the pattern in the contents of the found files.
+The `grep` utility should receive file paths but not the plain text in this case.
+You can apply pipeline and `xarg` to solve this task.
+The solution looks like this:
 {line-numbers: false, format: Bash}
 ```
 find ~ -type f | xargs grep "bash"